Kernel Ridge Regression with Predicted Feature Inputs and Applications to Factor-Based Nonparametric Regression: Introduction

-Our first contribution is to establish new non-asymptotic upper bounds on the excess risk of the KRR predictor $\wh f\circ \wh g$.
+\paragraph*{Non-asymptotic excess risk bounds of KRR with predicted feature inputs.} Our first contribution is to derive new non-asymptotic upper bounds on the excess risk of the predictor $\wh f\circ \wh g$.
 In particular, our risk bounds are valid for any generic predictor $\wh g$ {\em without} imposing any assumptions on the proximity of $\wh g(X)$ to $Z$.
-Moreover, our results allow arbitrary model misspecification and do not require either the response or the RKHS to be bounded.
+Our results also allow for arbitrary model misspecification and require neither the response nor the RKHS to be bounded.
+To allow for model misspecification, we assume in \cref{ass_f_H} of \cref{sec_theory_KRR_decomp} only the existence of $\fh$ as the $\cL^2(\rho)$ projection of $f^*$ onto $\cH_K$.
+Using $\fh$, the excess risk of $\wh f\circ \wh g$ is decomposed in \eqref{bd_irre_error} of \cref{sec_theory_KRR_decomp} as